New York Central College: Founding of its college

 The College was founded in McGrawville, "a quiet and healthy place" according to the college's advertisement in the abolitionist National Era, because of a pledge by the village of $12,000 towards construction costs; Perry, New York, had offered $10,000.
 The initial community meeting in McGrawville to discuss the proposed college was held on November 22, 1847.
 It already had a board of trustees, with Reverend Cyrus Pitt Grosvenor of Utica, who spoke at the meeting, as President.
 Its location not yet determined, it was referred to as the "Baptist Free Mission Institution".
 Construction commenced on June 26, 1848, and the cornerstone was laid on July 4.
 In the cornerstone was a box with 20 items, many of them abolitionist newspapers or pamphlets.
 By then it was referred to as the Free Central College.

 While Oberlin and Oneida had accepted African-American students, and Oberlin female students, New York Central College was the first institution in the country founded to accept all students.

 Speaking at the laying of the cornerstone, Grosvenor "vindicated the character of Women, repelled the idea of her inferiority to man, and maintained the necessity of giving to our daughters an education equal to that given to our sons."
-Of the students whose gender can be determined, 35% were women.

 The Bible was "to be introduced as a text-book and test-book from beginning to end of the course of instruction."
 Manual labor, including farmwork, was to be part of students' daily activities.
 This was not just for finances, although it brought in a little money, nor to prepare students for careers, to which the labor was usually unrelated, but was seen as psychologically and spiritually beneficial.
 At the time, this was an innovative view.

 Some opposition from those with means of the labor requirement was met with a stinging reply: